 Twain also seemed to take a curious pleasure in relating his sins, and an equal pleasure in relating Livy's scoldings when she discovered the sins.
-In a letter to Howells, October 4, 1875, after a visit, Twain wrote:
+In a letter to Howells, October 4, 1875, after a visit,

+Twain wrote:

 Of course I didn't expect to get through without committing some crimes and hearing of them afterwards, so I have taken the inevitable lashings and been able to hum a tune while the punishment went on.
 I "caught it" for letting Mrs. Howells bother and bother about her coffee when it was "a good deal better than we get at home."
 I "caught it" for interrupting Mrs. C. at the last moment and losing her the opportunity to urge you not to forget to send her that MS when the printers are done with it.
-I "caught it" for mentioning that Mr. Longfellow's picture was slightly damaged; and when, after a lull in the storm, I confessed, shame-facedly, that I had privately suggested to you that we hadn't any frames, and that if you wouldn't mind hinting to Mr. Houghton, &c., &c., the Madam was simply speechless for the space of a minute.
-Then she said:
+I "caught it" once more for personating that drunken Col. James.
+I "caught it" for mentioning that Mr. Longfellow's picture was slightly damaged; and when, after a lull in the storm, I confessed, shame-facedly, that I had privately suggested to you that we hadn't any frames, and that if you wouldn't mind hinting to Mr. Houghton, &c., &c., the Madam was simply speechless for the space of a Then she said: minute.